Skip to main content

 What: Fish roe dip, creamy and slightly briny.

 Tip: Pink/orange versions use commercial coloring.
-White/cream versions are more traditional.
+White/cream versions are more traditional and usually better quality.
+Order the pale one.

 Melitzanosalata (meh-lee-tzah-no-sah-LAH-tah)